Drug Impaired Car Wrecks

-There are tests which can accurately detect levels of THC— the mind altering ingredient in the marijuana plant– yet the role which marijuana actually plays in car crashes isn’t entirely clear.
+There are tests that can accurately detect levels of THC (the mind altering ingredient in the marijuana plant) yet the role which marijuana actually plays in car crashes isn’t entirely clear.

 This ambiguity is partially due to the fact that THC can be detected for days or weeks after being used.
-This means that a driver may test positive for marijuana immediately after an accident, even though the drug was not a factor in causing the accident because it was consumed long before the car accident actually happened.
+This means that a driver may test positive for marijuana immediately after an accident, even if it was consumed long before the car accident actually happened.

 Prescription drugs are often linked with drugged driving car crashes.
 The most common prescription drugs involved in traffic collisions were pain relievers.
 Many car crashes involving drugged drivers are caused by a combination of prescription and illegal drugs, which only complicates issues of who, or what, is at fault.